KrishnaManaswiD/quantfyingDynamicShapes/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]

 # A method to quantify the deforming shapes of soft bodies using elliptic Fourier descriptors, dimensionality reduction and PCA
-This is simplified working example of the code used in the paper Digumarti, K.M., Trimmer, B., Conn, A.T. and Rossiter, J., 2019. **Quantifying Dynamic Shapes in Soft Morphologies**.
-Soft Robotics, 6(6), pp.733-744. https://www.liebertpub.com/doi/full/10.1089/soro.2018.0105 I would appreciate it if you cite this in your work.
+This is simplified working example of the code used in the paper **Quantifying Dynamic Shapes in Soft Morphologies** Digumarti, K.M., Trimmer, B., Conn, A.T. and Rossiter, J., 2019.
+Soft Robotics, 6(6), pp.733-744.

+https://www.liebertpub.com/doi/full/10.1089/soro.2018.0105

+I would appreciate it if you cite this in your work.

 # How to use the code